The inability of businesses to effectively interact with their data prevents them from using disruptive technologies, such as AI.

 Businesses will thus have to review their procedures for creating analytics and managing end-to-end data operations.
 Do they promote or undermine the connections and communication that are vital to your mission?
 Seeking and finding answers to such crucial questions is necessary.

-Leading data firms will increase workflow automation in 2022 to strengthen and enable communication and coordination across groups, rather than letting technology act as a barrier to collaboration.
+Leading data firms will increase workflow automation to strengthen and enable communication and coordination across groups, rather than letting technology act as a barrier to collaboration.
 To put it another way, they will apply DataOps principles to develop a platform that develops a strong, transparent, effective, repeatable analytics process hub that integrates all processes.

 DataOps Trends 3: The Emergence of the DataOps Engineer